Tuesday, July 30, 2013

 We now had every night of the week to play gigs or to do our homework - going out to see other bands.
 Gorgeous July evenings with Nicole melted into nights, warm nights into dawn-splattered mornings.
 I had it bad.
 I was completely, irrationally, unconditionally in love with that girl.
 Between January and July Nicole had gone from being a casual workplace-friend to being my lead singer, songwriting partner, confidante, best friend and lover.
 We consummated that last bit one night at a Red Roof Inn in Miamisburg, Ohio, after a gig in Dayton opening for the Greg Kihn Band, not that you're going to get any details of that here.
 This is not a sex blog.
 I'm not Roman Polanski.
 Or even Kim Kardashian.
 (Let's just say that making love with Nicole felt just like "Candy's Room" by Bruce Springsteen SOUNDS and leave it at that.)

 We started to make regular trips out to Yellow Springs, Ohio, to work on new material.
 In 1978 Yellow Springs was a tiny hamlet housing Antioch College, a small liberal-arts school.
 Actually, "liberal" might not be a strong enough term.
 "Radical" might have more accurately fit the bill.
 The first time I visited Yellow Springs in late 1969 or early 1970 with my high-school best friend and bandmate Dean Blackwell, we signed up for a course at the Student Union called "Making Molotov Cocktails."
 I am not making this up.
 At Antioch College, utilizing emptied wine bottles filled with gasoline and detonated by oil-soaked rags to start fires or to blow things up was a legitimate college extension course at their New School.
-I loved higher education in those long-lost hazy hippie halcyon days.
+I loved higher education in those long-lost hazy halcyon hippie days.

 When Nicole and I first landed in Yellow Springs in spring 1978 (after an abortive trip to Dayton, where a David Johansen Band show had been cancelled) it still seemed to be 1969 there.
 That was heaven to Nicole, who at 18 years old desperately longed to be a part of The Sixties counter-culture and "The Revolution" that she felt she had missed out on.
 I might be forced to admit here that at least some part of Nicole's attraction to me was my former college revolutionary rocker credentials.
 However, at 25 years old I still retained a fair share of my smouldering dark good looks, so it wasn't all radical chic she was responding to.
 That first night, as we wandered the Antioch campus, we happened upon a perfectly laid-out miniature Japanese garden.
 A Japanese garden in the middle of a small-town Ohio college campus.
 We felt it had been put there just for us.